-While medicine and nursing are vital for helping and supporting people when they fall ill, work in public health contributes to reducing the causes of ill-health and improving people's health and wellbeing.
+Public health contributes to reducing the causes of ill-health and improving people's health and wellbeing through:

-health improvement - improving people's health (for example by helping people quit smoking or improving their living conditions)
+- improving people's health - action to improve health and wellbeing and to reduce health inequalities (for example by helping people quit smoking or improving their living conditions)

-- healthcare public health - ensuring that our health services are the most effective, most efficient and equally accessible
+- health services - ensuring that our health services are the most effective, most efficient and equally accessible

 These main functions of public health are supported by:

 - public health intelligence (surveillance, monitoring and assessment)